rsturla/website/content/about/index.md

 ## Introduction

 Hello there!
-My name is Robert, and I am a DevOps Engineer specializing in Cloud and Cyber Security.
+My name is Robert, and I am a Platform Engineer specializing in Cloud and Cyber Security.
 With a passion for building secure and scalable cloud infrastructures, I have been working in the field for the past three years.
 During this time, I have gained valuable experience at renowned companies like BAE Systems and IMMO.

 ## Background